gregovin/dicecloud_sheet_printer/README.md

 ## Stuff that needs to be added before release
 Only prints the first page.
 Planning to add an equipment section on the first half of the second, and then an actions/extra features/background detail section for the other half.
 And then I have to deal with spells

+## How to compile it yourself
+You will need the rust toolchain, which can be installed following these [instructions](https://doc.rust-lang.org/book/ch01-01-installation.html)
+Clone the repo, then cd into it and run `cargo run`.
+If you get a weird error on linux, install the openssl-dev package and try again.
+At this point it should work (tm)